Program overview

 Program structure

-The Office Administration – Health Services program is structured to provide a comprehensive learning experience over 3 semesters (12 months).
+The Office Administration – Health Services program is structured to be completed in 3 semesters (12 months), offering a full-time study option.
 The program includes:

 • Field placement opportunities to gain real-world experience